janbodnar/Testing/README.md

 ## Other definitions

- *Test coverage* is defined is a software testing metric that indicates the quantity of testing completed
+ *Test coverage* is a software testing metric that indicates the quantity of testing completed
  by a collection of tests.
 It helps identify areas that are missing or not validated.